aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/training-troubleshooting.rst

 General Troubleshooting
 -----------------------

-For XLA-related troubleshooting notes :ref:`How to debug models in PyTorch Neuron on Trainium <pytorch-neurong-debug>` and `PyTorch-XLA troubleshooting guide <https://github.com/pytorch/xla/blob/master/TROUBLESHOOTING.md>`__.
+For XLA-related troubleshooting notes see :ref:`How to debug models in PyTorch Neuron <pytorch-neuronx-debug>` and `PyTorch-XLA troubleshooting guide <https://github.com/pytorch/xla/blob/master/TROUBLESHOOTING.md>`__.